shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

 4. If you have not already opened it, open the **FAIAD.pbix** located in **Reports** folder on the desktop of your lab environment.

-5. From the ribbon select **Home -Transform data**.
+5. From the ribbon select **Home -> Transform data**.
 Power Query window opens.
 As you have noticed in the earlier lab, queries in the left panel are organized by data source.

 6. From the left panel, under the SnowflakeData folder **Ctrl+Select** or Shift+Select the following queries:

    a.
 SupplierCategories

    b.
 Suppliers

    c.
 Supplier

    d.
 PO

    e.
 PO Line Items

 7. **Right click** and select **Copy**.